nathancharlesjones/STM32F103C8T6-breakout-board/README.md

    - AVDD connected directly to VDD (no high-frequency noise filtration)
    - No battery back-up
    - BOOT0 fixed at logical "0"
-   - No external oscillator
+   - No external oscillators (therefore, no USB)
-   - No USB

 ### Standard components
 - Cost: Approximately $3.22 per board on JLCPCB (in quantities of 10) + the cost of the MCU + $1 for a USB mini-B connector